lockss/lockss-rtd-manual/docs/installing/running.rst

 .. _configuring-iptables:

+.. index:: install-lockss; K3s prerequisites, K3s; installation prerequisites
+   pair: install-lockss; iptables

 ---------------------------------------
 Configuring :program:`iptables` for K3s
 ---------------------------------------

-During this phase, :program:`install-lockss` will configure :program:`iptables` to work with :term:`K3s`, if applicable.
+During this phase, :term:`install-lockss` will configure :term:`iptables` to work with :term:`K3s`, if applicable.
 This phase begins with the heading:

 .. code-block:: text